 Barking Riverside is the largest housing development in east London, with planning permission for up to 10,800 new homes, as well as healthcare, shopping, community and leisure facilities.

-The extension will provide an essential rail link to support the development of Barking Riverside, serving both new and existing residents.
-It will enable the delivery of up to 10,800 new homes, many of which will be affordable, as well as a new school and healthcare facilities.
+The extension, due to open in 2021, will provide an essential rail link to support the development of Barking Riverside, serving both new and existing residents.
 It will facilitate an interchange at Barking with the existing Fenchurch Street line and the District and Hammersmith & City lines, improving transport infrastructure to the area.